subhadeep-maishal/ResNet-LSTM/README.md

 ResNet+LSTM [ like  ResNet-18 or ResNet-34 ]

- Warning: run only Hm Node IF
+Warning: run only in Hm Node IF Hadoop

 developed in indian institute of technology kharagpur